chef/chef-web-docs/chef_master/source/definitions.rst

 Though a definition looked like a resource, and at first glance seems like it could have been used interchangeably, some important differences exist.
 A definition:

 * Was not a true resource
-* Was processed while the resource collection is compiled (whereas resources are processed while a node is converged)
+* Are processed when resource collection is compiled, not when a node is converged
 * Did not support common resource properties, such as ``notifies``, ``subscribes``, ``only_if``, ``not_if``, and sensitive
 * Did not support input validation in passed arguments like a resource does with properties
 * Did not support why-run mode